benjaminhuanghuang/ben-leetcode/_leetcode-category/leetcode-slide-window.md

 - 424. Longest Repeating Character Replacement
 - 438. Find All Anagrams in a String
 - 567. Permutation in String                           # slide window check permutation
+- 904. Fruit Into Baskets
 - 1004.
 Max Consecutive Ones III
 - 1208.
 Get Equal Substrings Within Budget
 - 1358.
 Number of Substrings Containing All Three Characters         # j is count
+- 1423.
+Maximum Points You Can Obtain from Cards
 - 1438.
 Longest Continuous Subarray With Absolute Diff Less Than or Equal to Limit
 - 1248.
 Count Number of Nice Subarrays                               # # 1358
 - 1456.
 Maximum Number of Vowels in a Substring of Given Length      # !